sotsuba/student-performance-k7-ml/README.md

 # Introduction

-This is the capstone project of K7-Machine Learning - Full Stack Data Science, mentored by Quan Huynh.
+This is the capstone project of K7-Machine Learning - Full Stack Data Science, mentored by Quan Huynh and Quan Dang.

 # __Repository’s structure__
 ```